 - Other types of support, for example stop smoking advice.

 Longer term, you might be prescribed extra medicines to take every day alongside your usual preventer inhaler.
 These are to help you manage your asthma better.
 For example:

-- a preventer tablet called a Leukotriene Receptor Antagonist (LTRA).
-This relaxes the airways and helps you cope better with your asthma triggers
+- A preventer tablet called a Leukotriene Receptor Antagonist (LTRA).
+This calms the inflammation in your airways and makes it easier to breathe

 - A long-acting reliever inhaler